 Assemble and install the 4 inch concentric termination.
-Refer to Figure 26, Figure 27 and Figure 28 for these instructions:
+Refer to Figure 29, Figure 30 and Figure 31 for these instructions:

 - 1. Cement the Y fitting to the larger diameter intake air pipe. - Slide the intake air pipe and Y fitting assembly from inside the building through the hole cut for the termination in the roof or sidewall.
 Ensure no foreign materials such as insulation accumulate inside the assembly. - 3.
 Secure the intake air Y fitting assembly using field supplied metal strapping or equivalent support materials. - On installations installed through the roof slide a field supplied plumbing boot or roof flashing over the intake air Y fitting assembly and secure it to the roof. - 5.
-Seal around the plumbing boot or roof flashing. - Cement the vent cap onto the vent pipe.
-Alternately a fieldsupplied stainless steel screw may be used to secure the 2 components together when field disassembly is desired for cleaning.
-A pilot hole must be drilled for the screw to prevent damage/cracking of the vent cap and/or vent pipe. - Install the vent cap/vent pipe assembly into the intake air Y fitting assembly, Ensure small diameter vent pipe is cemented and bottomed in the Y fitting. - Connect the intake air and vent piping from the water heater to the 4 inch concentric termination using field supplied 4" x 3" reducer couplings as needed. - 9.
-Return to Direct Vent Installation on page 23 to complete the installation of the intake air and vent piping between the concentric termination and the water heater.
+Seal around the plumbing boot or roof flashing. - 6.
+Cement the vent cap onto the vent pipe.
+Alternately a field-supplied stainless steel screw may be used to secure the 2 components together when field disassembly is desired for cleaning.
+A pilot hole must be drilled for the screw to prevent damage/cracking of the vent cap and/or vent pipe. - Install the vent cap/vent pipe assembly into the intake air Y fitting assembly, Ensure small diameter vent pipe is cemented and bottomed in the Y fitting. - 8.
+When installing 3 inch intake air and vent piping connect and cement the pipe directly to the concentric termination.